Love is a Decision

 My first date with my husband was on Valentine’s Day 44 years ago.
 We have been through incredibly dark times, barren of happy emotions and pleasure, where our marriage almost fractured, but we remembered that love is a decision.
 We got help out of our darkness each time and we have consistently emerged renewed.
 Together we discovered a deeper more profound Divine love in each other.

 So this Valentine’s Day and this February, the month of love, take some time after a family dinner or meal with a friend and discuss what love is to you.
 I challenge you to make the decision to love.
-Once you decide to love someone or something, don’t allow the winds of emotion and life’s circumstances to change your course.Tags: devotion, love, mindful living, month of love, valentine's day
+Once you decide to love someone or something, don’t allow the winds of emotion and life’s circumstances to change your course.Tags: devotion, love, mindfulness, month of love, valentine's day